quiver-team/torch-quiver/README.md

 $ python3 examples/pyg/reddit_quiver.py
 ```

-The commands to run Quiver on single-GPU servers and multi-GPU servers are the same.
+Quiver has the same launch command on both single-GPU servers and multi-GPU servers.
 We will provide multi-node examples soon.
 <!-- We are developing an adaptive end-to-end parallelism system in a distributed cluster.  -->

 <!-- You can check [our reddit example](examples/pyg/reddit_quiver.py) for details. -->